red-data-tools/YouPlot/README.md

 | command   | short | how it works                                             |
 |-----------|-------|----------------------------------------------------------|
 | count     | c     |  draw a barplot based on the number of occurrences (slow) |

+### Where to output the plot?

+By default, the plot is output to *standard error output*.
+The output file or stream for the plot can be specified with the `-o` option.

+### Where to output the input data?

+By default, the input data is not shown anywhere.
+The `-O` option, with no arguments, outputs the input data directly to the standard output.
+This is useful when passing data to a subsequent pipeline.

 ### What if the header line is included?